MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/entity-attribute-metadata.md

 |`ApplicationRequired`|2|**Business Required**|The attribute is required by the business to have a value.|
 |`Recommended`|3|**Business Recommended**|It is recommended that the attribute has a value.|

-The Common Data Service only enforces the `SystemRequired` option for attributes created by the system.
+Common Data Service for Apps only enforces the `SystemRequired` option for attributes created by the system.
 Custom attributes cannot be set to use the `SystemRequired` option.

 Model-driven apps will enforce the `ApplicationRequired` option and use a different presentation for the `Recommended` option.
 Creators of custom clients may use this information to require similar validation or presentation options.